dfelinto/blender-manual/manual/sequencer/usage.rst

 and dragging left or right.
 As you move, the frame number updates to say where the arrow is.
 Click :kbd:`Lmb` to validate, or :kbd:`Rmb` to cancel the modification.

-.. admonition:: Dealing with Different Sizes
+.. tip:: Dealing with Different Sizes
-   :class: nicetip

    Dealing with different sized images and different sized outputs is tricky.
 Think like a pixel.